Shingles, also known as herpes zoster, is an infection caused by the varicella-zoster virus, the same virus that causes chickenpox.

 Acupuncture involves inserting thin needles into specific parts of the body known as acupuncture points.
 The professional who performs this technique is called an acupuncturist.
-Acupuncturists use single use needles and follow the Clean Needle Technique.
+Acupuncturists use single-use needles and follow the Clean Needle Technique.

-More recently, researchers found that adding acupuncture to traditional antiviral therapy shortened the time in three key phases of shingles:
+Researchers found that adding acupuncture to traditional antiviral therapy shortened the time in three key phases of shingles:

 • the pain before the blisters appeared